 \section{Discussion}

-A common feature of SSPs is the invariance with respect to species labelling, i.e. species’ labels are immaterial in defining the functional of interest, which is at the core of the development of the BNP approach to SSPs under the popular PYP prior \citep{Lij(07),Lij(08),Fav(09),Fav(13)}.
-In this paper, we considered SSPs that are not “invariant” to species labelling, in the sense that an ordering or ranking is assigned to species’ labels, and we developed a BNP approach to such problems.
-Inspired by the seminal work of \citet{Don(86)} on age-ordered alleles' compositions, with a renowned interest in the frequency of the oldest allele \citep{Cro(72),Kel(77),Wat(77)}, we studied the following SSP with ordering: given an observable sample from unknown population of individuals belonging to some species (alleles), with species' labels being ordered according to some weights (ages), estimate the frequencies of the first $r$ order species’ labels in an enlarged sample obtained by including additional unobservable samples from the same population.
-Our BNP approach relies on the ordered PYP prior, which leads to an explicit posterior distribution of the first $r$ order frequencies, with corresponding estimates being simple and computationally efficient.
+A common feature of SSPs is the invariance with respect to species labeling, i.e. species’ labels are immaterial in the definition of the functional of interest, which is at the core of the development of the BNP approach to SSPs under the popular PYP prior \citep{Lij(07),Lij(08),Fav(09),Fav(13)}.
+In this paper, we considered SSPs that are not ``invariant'' to species labeling, in the sense that an ordering or ranking is assigned to species’ labels, and we developed a BNP approach to such problems.
+In particular, inspired by the seminal work of \citet{Don(86)} on age-ordered alleles' compositions, with a renowned interest in the frequency of the oldest allele \citep{Cro(72),Kel(77),Wat(77)}, we studied the following SSP with ordering: given an observable sample from an unknown population of individuals belonging to some species (alleles), with species' labels being ordered according to some weights (ages), estimate the frequencies of the first $r$ order species’ labels in an enlarged sample obtained by including additional unobservable samples from the same population.
+Our BNP approach relies on the ordered PYP prior, which leads to an explicit posterior distribution of the first $r$ order frequencies, with corresponding estimates being simple and also computationally efficient.
 We presented an empirical validation of our approach on both synthetic and real data.
-In particular, we applied our approach to the analysis of the genetic variation, showing its effectiveness in the estimation of the frequency of the oldest allele.
+The proposed methodology has been applied to the analysis of the genetic variation, showing its effectiveness in the estimation of the frequency of the oldest allele.